Here’s Marsha!

 EAT

-Blackberries are in wild abundance at this time of year.
 I love blackberries in jam, crumbles and just being able to pick them off the hedges on rural back lanes here in Kerry.

 READ